 - Select the App Group, then Edit

 - Check the Apps and Websites that are selected.
 In particular, Open up the Folders (for example 'Social') to go through the list.

 - If you find that the app or website is being blocked by an app group: Deselect Any Apps/Website you don't want

 - Repeat the steps above

-- In the Apps Blocked screen, hit the red 'Clear' button on top right - this will remove all Apps and Website from the list
+- In the Apps Blocked screen, hit the red 'Clear' button on the top right - this will remove all Apps and Websites from the list

 - Select again any App or Website you want to block

 If none of the above work, you can try to rest Opal's connection to Screen Time.
 To do this:

 - In the Opal app, open Settings (tap your gem name)